 - EAL program options

 - catering for EAL students' needs in mainstream classrooms

 - staff professional learning

 - case studies of primary and secondary school EAL programs.

-EAL students are recognised in curriculum and assessment frameworks such as the EAL Companion to the AusVELS which describe the patterns of English language development of EAL students in schools.
+EAL students are recognised in curriculum and assessment frameworks such as the Victorian Curriculum F-10 EAL, which describe the patterns of English language development of EAL students in schools.

-The EAL Developmental Continuum P – 10 provides a more finely tuned description of performance indicators of student work, along with annotated written and video samples of the work of EAL students in the stages of the EAL Companion to the AusVELS in the years Prep/Foundation to Year 10.
-These frameworks should be used to map the English language development of EAL learners until they reach a point where mainstream English curriculum stages and descriptions apply more accurately.
-Once an EAL student has reached the ‘at standard’ level of their respective A, B or S stage in all three modes of Speaking and Listening, Reading and Viewing and Writing, they can be transferred to the Victorian Curriculum F – 10 English for assessment and reporting purposes.
+The Victorian Curriculum F-1o Reporting Resource provides a more finely tuned description of the proficiency levels that students reach before they attain the achievement standards outlined in the EAL curriculum.
+These frameworks should be used to map the English language development of EAL learners until they reach a point where mainstream English curriculum levels and descriptions apply more accurately.
+Once an EAL student has reached the ‘at standard’ level of their respective A, B or C level in all three modes of Speaking and Listening, Reading and Viewing and Writing, they can be transferred to the Victorian Curriculum F – 10 English for assessment and reporting purposes.